Western Australia, WA, Australia

 In the main Pilgangoora pegmatite field, the pegmatites containing the known resource comprise a series of extremely fractionated dykes and veins from 5, up to 25 m thick.
 Two groups of pegmatites along the same trend were tested within the Pilgangoora district, by Altura Mining Limited to the south and Pilbara Minerals Limited to the north.
 The dykes and veins in the north dip at 20 to 60°E, and are parallel to sub-parallel to the main schistose fabric within the greenstones.
 In a typical section, up to 5 such dykes may be distributed over a width of 150 m.

 The main pegmatite dykes to the south are broadly oriented NNE-SSW over a strike of 1.6 km, distributed over zones that are up to 300 m wide.
-At least 15 dykes, each of from <500 to >1000 m, are developed in an en echelon pattern over these widths and strike length.
+At least 15 dykes, each of from <500 to >1000 m in length, are developed in an en echelon pattern over these widths and strike length.
 Dyke thickness ranges from 5 to 50 m over their strike length.
 In a characteristic section, there are generally 4 dykes from 15 to 50 m thick over a thickness of ~265 m normal to the 30 to 40° E dip of the pegmatites.

 JORC compliant mineral resources at the Pilbara Minerals Pilgangoora deposits (Pilbara Minerals Limited website, 2016), in the north, are:

 35.7 Mt @ 1.31% Li2O;